 PRT is based on the principles of Applied Behaviour Analysis (ABA).
-It focuses on four key or ‘pivotal’ areas of children’s development, with the aim of helping children develop more complex skills and behaviour including social and communication skills.
+It focuses on four key or ‘pivotal’ areas of autistic children’s development, with the aim of helping children develop more complex skills and behaviour, including social and communication skills.

-Some therapies for autism spectrum disorder (ASD) include PRT techniques as part of their approach, particularly ABA-based programs.
+Some autism therapies include PRT techniques as part of their approach, particularly ABA-based programs.

 Other common names for PRT include Pivotal Response Intervention and the Natural Language Paradigm.

 Who is Pivotal Response Treatment (PRT) for?

 Pivotal Response Treatment (PRT) techniques typically target autistic children aged 2-6 years, but they can be used with autistic people of any age.

 What is Pivotal Response Treatment (PRT) used for?

 Pivotal Response Treatment (PRT) techniques are used to improve autistic children’s social skills, communication skills, play skills and behaviour.
 The techniques aim to promote independence and reduce the need for ongoing therapy and support.

 Where does Pivotal Response Treatment (PRT) come from?

 Pivotal Response Treatment (PRT) was developed in the 1980s, mainly by a team of psychologists in the United States.
 PRT and other naturalistic teaching techniques grew out of concerns about more traditional behaviour approaches and how well the skills children learned using these approaches could be adapted for different settings.